TaberNater96/Physics/README.md

   <h2>Lorenz Equations and the Strange Attractor</h2>
 </div>

-One of the most celebrated sets of differential equations in physics is the Lorenz equations:
-$$
-{d x\over d t} = \sigma(y-x),\qquad
-{d y\over d t} = rx - y - xz,\qquad
-{d z\over d t} = xy - bz,
-$$

-where $\sigma$, $r$, and $b$ are constants.
-(The names $\sigma$, $r$, and $b$ are odd, but traditional---they are always used in these equations for historical reasons.)

-These equations were first studied by Edward Lorenz in 1963, who derived them from a simplified model of weather patterns.
+One of the most celebrated sets of differential equations in physics is the Lorenz equations, which were first studied by Edward Lorenz in 1963, who derived them from a simplified model of weather patterns.
 The reason for their fame is that they were one of the first incontrovertible examples of *deterministic chaos*, the occurrence of apparently random motion even though there is no randomness built into the equations.
 Producing a plot of z vs x creates a butterfly shaped plot where the plot never repeats itself.

 ![Random](https://github.com/TaberNater96/Physics/blob/main/Fourier%20and%20Lorentz%20Transformations/Images/Random.png?raw=true)